zutherb/AppStash/compose/README.md

 ## Install

-If you want to run the example Microservice Phone Shop Application with, you have to install the following components:
+If you want to run the example Microservice Phone Shop Application, you have to install the following components:

 ```
 brew install docker boot2docker docker-compose